Robert Durst indicted in 1982 murder of wife Kathie Durst

 - Oops!Something went wrong.Please try again later.

-NEW YORK (AP) — Millionaire real estate scion Robert Durst was indicted Monday on a murder charge in the death of his first wife, Kathie Durst, who disappeared nearly four decades ago, prosecutors said.
+NEW YORK (AP) — Robert Durst was indicted Monday for murder in the death of his first wife, Kathie Durst, whose disappearance nearly four decades ago has long shadowed the incarcerated millionaire, contributing to his increasingly bizarre and violent behavior and leading to an infamous on-camera confession.

-The second-degree murder indictment in the New York City suburbs comes weeks after an investigator in the case filed a criminal complaint against the 78-year-old Durst, who was recently sentenced to life in prison in California for killing a confidante who helped him cover up the slaying.
+A grand jury in the New York City suburbs returned the second-degree murder indictment just weeks after an investigator in the case filed a criminal complaint in town court charging the 78-year-old real estate heir with murder, Westchester District Attorney Mimi Rocah said.

-Durst was transferred to a state prison medical unit last week less than two weeks after being hospitalized on a ventilator with COVID-19 following sentencing in the Los Angeles case.
+Durst is serving a life sentence in California for killing a confidante who helped him cover up Kathie Durst's slaying.
+Durst was hospitalized on a ventilator with COVID-19 after his Oct.
+14 sentencing in the Los Angeles case and was transferred last week to a state prison hospital.
+His medical condition was not released but a mug shot showed no sign of a ventilator.

-A warrant has been issued for his arrest in the killing of Kathie Durst, Westchester District Attorney Mimi Rocah said in a statement announcing the indictment.
+Rocah said a warrant has been issued for Durst's arrest in the New York case.

+Such filings are often seen as a first step in the criminal process because, in New York, all felony cases require a grand jury indictment to proceed to trial unless a defendant waives that requirement.

 Kathie Durst was 29 and in her final months of medical school when she was last seen.
 She and Robert Durst, who was 38 at the time, had been married nearly nine years and were living in South Salem, a community in Lewisboro.
 Her body was never found.
+Robert Durst divorced her in 1990 citing abandonment.
 At the request of her family, she was declared legally dead in 2017.

+Robert Durst's behavior became increasingly erratic as investigators made several attempts over the years to close the case.
+In 1999, authorities searched a lake and the couple’s home but turned up little evidence, with Becerra equating the search to a “a needle in a haystack.”

+In December 2000, Durst shot and killed his best friend, Susan Berman, as she was preparing to tell police about her involvement in Kathie Durst’s death.
+She had told friends she provided a phony alibi for him after his wife vanished, prosecutors said.

 Robert Durst’s family owns more than 16 million square feet of real estate in New York and Philadelphia, including a 10% stake in One World Trade Center, the Manhattan skyscraper formerly known as the Freedom Tower.
 Family members bought out Robert Durst’s stake in the business for $65 million in 2006.